 Salt, 1/4 tsp

-Pour batter in the tin, and push teaspoons of the peanut butter batter in evenly spread.
+Pour the batter in the tin, and evenly spread teaspoons of the peanut butter batter.
 Bake for about 35 minutes, it will depend on the oven.
 Clues it is ready are the top layer will look like it is cracking, but the main body should still be slightly wobbly, and the centre moist so a knife should not come out completely clean, if this happens it has dried too much.
-Allow to cool for at least 20 minutes before removing from tin and placing on a wire rack to come to room temperature.
+Allow it to cool for at least 20 minutes before removing from tin and placing on a wire rack to come to room temperature.